dvfeinblum/avobot/README.md

 ```

 ## Things it Will Do
-1. Post a tweet when I go live on twitch
+1. Post a tweet when I go live on twitch (maybe)